quarterback/galaxy-2021/src/talks.md

 ---
-title: Speaking
+layout: base
-description: Select list of public talks since 2017
+permalink: /talks
-date: '2021-01-08'
+title: Talks since 2017
 ---

 I've been on stage at over 50 UX, design & tech events around the globe since 2017.
 Over the past few years, I've been speaking about the consequence design, UX harm & how bad policy is grafted onto digital experiences unwittingly.
 I've also organized a number of events.